peterpantou/pdsnd_github/README.md

 The project involves the following key steps:

-    Importing the data: The project requires importing the data files for each city, which contain information about bike share trips, such as start time, end time, trip duration, and user type.
+    Importing the data: The project requires importing the data files for 3 US cities (Chicago, New York and Washington), which contain information about bike share trips, such as start time, end time, trip duration, and user type.

     Data wrangling: The data from the three cities may have different formats and structures.
 The project involves cleaning and unifying the data to ensure consistency and ease of analysis.